dmsc/fastbasic/manual.md

 Expressions are used to perform calculations in the language.

-There are numeric expressions, boolean expressions and string expressions.
+There are numeric expressions (integer and floating point), boolean expressions and string expressions.

 In FastBasic, standard  numeric